garatli/pneuma/README.md

-# Unstuck: NLP-based Book Recommender
+# Pneuma: NLP-based Book Recommender

-Unstuck is a unique book recommendation system that employs Natural Language Processing (NLP) to suggest books based on users' emotional expressions.
-By tapping into Hugging Face's state-of-the-art machine learning models, Unstuck delivers insights into users' emotions and offers literature that can provide comfort, understanding, or even avenues of exploration.
+Pneuma is a unique book recommendation system that employs Natural Language Processing (NLP) to suggest books based on users' emotional expressions.
+By tapping into Hugging Face's state-of-the-art machine learning models, Pneuma delivers insights into users' emotions and offers literature that can provide comfort, understanding, or even avenues of exploration.

 ## 🌟 Features